Solemnization of Marriage

 Consular Officers are authorized to solemnize marriages between two Filipinos of the states under the jurisdiction of the Embassy/Consulate General.
 Please check the Consulate Finder for the states covered by the Embassy/Consulates General in the U.S. In view of the infrequency of need for this service, applicants for solemnization of marriage are advised to just call the Embassy/Consulate General concerned for the requirements.

 The marriage of a Filipino should be reported to and registered with the Philippine Statistics Authority through the Embassy/Consulate General having jurisdiction over the locality where the event took place.
 Please check the Consulate Finder for the states /territories covered by the Embassy/Consulates General in the U.S.

-Four (4) original duly-accomplished Report of Marriage Contracted Abroad form, typed or printed legibly in black ink, signed by both husband and wife.
-Wives should indicate their maiden name as the last name.
+Four (4) original copies of the duly accomplished Report of Marriage Contracted Abroad form, typed or printed legibly in black ink, and signed by both husband and wife.
+Wives should indicate their maiden name as her last name in the form.
 Forms must be completely filled out in black ink, signed, and notarized.

-Covering letter (handwritten or typed), addressed to the Consular Section, indicating service/transaction requested.
+Covering letter (handwritten or typed), addressed to the Consular Section, indicating the specific service/ transaction requested.
 It is important to provide a telephone number and/or email address in case consular staff needs to contact the applicant.